avo-hq/docs.avohq.io/docs/2.0/field-options.md

 <img :src="('/assets/img/fields-reference/required.jpg')" alt="Required option" class="border mb-4" />

 :::warning
-For Avo versions 2.13 and lower, this option is only a cosmetic one.
+This option is only a cosmetic one.
 It will not add the validation logic to your model.
 You must add that yourself (`validates :name, presence: true`).
 :::

 :::info